KCErb/lucky-hasura-docker/TLDR.md

    # git checkout staging if on staging server
    ```

-4. Back on local box, make a second commit
+4. Back on your local box, make a second commit

    ```shell
    git commit -am 'second commit [deploy-only][sub-deploy]' git push
    ```

-5. After a minute or two you can go to `api.foobar.business/version` and see the version JSON served.
-Or post graphql queries to `https://api.foobar.business/v1/graphql`
+5. After a minute or two, you can go to `api.foobar.business/version` and see the version JSON served.
+Or post GraphQL queries to `https://api.foobar.business/v1/graphql`

 ## Extras